The Golden Rule

 What we believe is significant because such knowledge can be transformational.
-But knowing the truth does not necessarily make us into nice people.
-In fact, having a knowledge of truth without a personal relationship with Jesus can do more damage to the church and the world than if we hadn’t known the truth at all.
+But knowing the truth or what is right does not necessarily make us into nice people.
+In fact, having a knowledge of truth without a personal relationship with Jesus can be damaging.
+It can do more damage to the church and the world than if we hadn’t known the truth at all.

 To the legalistic Pharisees Jesus said, “Hypocrites!
-For you cross land and sea to make one convert, and then you turn that person into twice the child of hell you yourselves are” (Matthew 25:13, NLT).
+For you cross land and sea to make one convert.
+Then you turn that person into twice the child of hell you yourselves are” (Matthew 25:13, NLT).

 Some people use the excuse of “calling sin by its right name” for being mean.
 But in the end, there will be no excuses for treating anyone other than we ourselves would wish to be treated.

 “The Holy Spirit produces this kind of fruit in our lives: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control” (Galatians 5:22, NLT).